 The largest cost for a custom website is the design.
 If you have the money, hiring a designer can be a great way to get a professional website.
 Some web designers will bill by the hour, while others will cost out the entire project.

 No matter how the designer handles billing, most custom political sites cost between $1,000 and $5,000.
-Even more complicated websites for presidential candidates can cost three or four times that.
+Even more complicated websites for presidential candidates and big campaigns can cost five times that or even more.

 When a designer is figuring out how much to charge for your site, they will factor in many different things.
 More pages, more forms, interactive features like calendars or directories will all increase the cost of your site.

 If you’re looking to keep costs low, try and simplify your design and focus on the pages that matter to your campaign.
 Most campaigns don’t need more than a biography and issues.
 A complicated website can become expensive, difficult to manage and a distraction from important voter contact.

 Once your site is built, you will need to decide how it is managed.
 Some designers will manage your site for a monthly fee or by the hour, and can handle the updates for you.
 The cost of management will depend on how frequently you need updates.

 Unless you’re running for President and need a dedicated webmaster to handle frequent updates and complicated features, paying more than a few hundred dollars a month for your site management alone should raise red flags.

 One big exception: Many vendors will bundle a site along with other services like graphic design, mailers, search and digital ads, or social media management.
 Don’t expect to get all of that for just a few bucks.